cyberbotics/webots/docs/guide/web-streaming.md

     * `callback`: the function to be called when a message is received, the text of the message is passed to this function as the only argument.
 * `setWebotsErrorMessageCallback(callback)`: define a function that will be called every time an error is send by Webots.
     * `callback`: the function to be called when an error is received, the text of the error is passed to this function as the only argument.
+* `showRobotWindowOnStartup(name)`: display the desired robot window on simulation startup.
+The worldInfo robot window is called 'robot'.
+Must be called before connect.
+No windows are shown by default.

 Moreover, the following attributes are available:
 * `data-server`: URL of the server.